Advanced Xbox Live sandboxes

 Dev accounts setup

-Must be created from XDP or Partner Center.
+Must be created at Partner Center.

 Is assigned the external developer role when created by publishers.